-Consequently, please present a strategy in the Data Gap Work Plan (described in Item 6 below) to address the items discussed above.
-Alternatively, please provide justification of why the site satisfies General Criteria d in the focused SCM described in Item 6 below.
+Please evaluate the adequacy of LNAPL removal in the focused SCM and if applicable present a strategy in the Data Gap Work Plan (described in Item 6 below) to address the items discussed above.
+Alternatively, please provide justification of why the site satisfies this general criterion in the focused SCM described in Item 6 below.